ruptz/Rup-Delivery/README.md

 1. Clone or download the Rup-Delivery repository.
 2. Place the script files in the appropriate server resource directory.
 3. Update the `config.lua` file to configure payout ranges and framework preferences.
-4. Ensure that the necessary dependencies (`qb-core` or `ESX`) are installed and configured properly.
-5. Ensure Rup-Delivery resource in your server.cfg file.
+4. Ensure Rup-Delivery resource in your server.cfg file.
-6. If using ESX go into `fxmanifest.lua` and uncomment line 17
+5. If using `ESX or `ND-Core` go into `fxmanifest.lua` and uncomment line 17 or 18
-7. Restart or start your FiveM server.
+6. Restart or start your FiveM server.

 ## Usage